Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Abstract

 \section{Abstract}

 The effects of treatments may differ between persons with different characteristics.
-Addressing such treatment heterogeneity is crucial to identify who benefits from a new treatment, but can be complex in the context of multiple correlated outcomes.
+Addressing such treatment heterogeneity is crucial to investigate whether a patient with specific characteristics is likely to benefit from a new treatment.
 The current paper presents a novel Bayesian method for superiority and inferiority decision-making in the context of randomized controlled trials with multivariate binary responses and heterogeneous treatment effects.
-The framework is based on three elements: a) Bayesian multivariate logistic regression analysis with P\'olya-Gamma expansion; b) a transformation procedure to tranfer obtained regression coefficients to the more intuitive multivariate probability scale (i.e. success probabilities and differences between them); and c) a compatible decision procedure for treatment comparison.
+The framework is based on three elements: a) Bayesian multivariate logistic regression analysis with a P\'olya-Gamma expansion for model fitting; b) a transformation procedure to transfer obtained regression coefficients to a more intuitive multivariate probability scale (i.e., success probabilities and the differences between them); and c) a compatible decision procedure for treatment comparison with prespecified decision error rates.
 Procedures for a priori sample size estimation under a non-informative prior distribution are included.
-A numerical evaluation demonstrated that decisions based on a priori sample size estimation resulted in anticipated error rates among the trial population as well as subpopulations.
-Further, average and conditional treatment effect parameters could be estimated unbiasedly when the sample was large enough.
-Illustration with the International Stroke Trial dataset revealed a trend towards heterogeneous effects among stroke patients: Something that would have remained undetected when analyses were limited to average treatment effects.
+A numerical evaluation demonstrated that decisions based on a priori sample size estimation resulted in anticipated error rates among the trial population as well as subpopulations and individual patients.
+Further, average and conditional average treatment effect parameters could be estimated unbiasedly when the sample was large enough.
+Illustration with the International Stroke Trial dataset demonstrated that stroke patients with different blood pressure values react differently to the treatment: Something that would have remained undetected when analyses were limited to average treatment effects.